 In addition to providing flood insurance and reducing flood damages through floodplain management regulations, the NFIP identifies and maps the nation's floodplain.
 Mapping flood hazards areas creates broad-based awareness of flood hazards and provides the data needed for floodplain management programs and to actuarially rate new construction for flood insurance.

-Iowa House File 759 (HF759) is a bill passed by the Iowa Legislature in the spring of 2009.
+Iowa Legislative Code 455B.262A is a law that was enacted in the spring of 2009.
 The law ties a community's eligibility for certain post-disaster state assistance to participation in the National Flood Insurance Program.

 Following a presidentially declared disaster, FEMA makes public assistance grants available to local governments.
 The grants may be used for clean up and repairs (e.g., assistance for debris removal, infrastructure repair, etc.).
 These grants usually provide only 75 percent of the cost of any post-disaster project.
 The state of Iowa typically contributes another 10 percent towards the required 25 percent non-federal match for public assistance grants.
 Effective July 1, 2011, the state of Iowa will make its contribution towards this non-federal match for public assistance grants associated with flood-related disaster declarations contingent upon the community being in good standing with the NFIP.